Dr. Benton Calhoun

 Daniel received his BS in Electrical Engineering from the University of Central Florida in 2016.
 He joined the RLP-VLSI group in August 2016 and is working towards his PhD in Electrical Engineering.
 His research interests include low power circuit design, circuit and system modeling, and tunneling FETs.

 Jacob received his BS in Electrical Engineering from the University of Virginia in 2015.
-He started working with the RLP-VLSI group as an undergraduate for his senior design thesis in 2014 and officially joined the group in May 2015.
-He is currently working towards his MS in Electrical Engineering.
+He joined the RLP-VLSI group immediately after graduating in 2015 and is currently working towards his PhD in Electrical Engineering.
+His research interests include ultra-low power digital integrated circuit design and self-powered System on Chip design for Internet of Things based applications.

 Henry received his BS in Electrical Engineering from the University of Virginia in the Fall of 2016.
 He joined the RLP-VLSI group after finishing his undergraduate degree.
 Henry is currently working towards his PhD in Electrical Engineering.